8secz-johndpope/fragshader-lecture/README.md

 ## VSCode config
-update the frag.code-workspace to change the channels used to render in canvas viewer
+Open the workspace frag.code-workspace update this file to change the channels/textures used by Glsl-canvas to render in viewer

 	{
 		"folders": [